lehtoroni/clogtank/README.md

 On my server, the jpeg does not get printed.
 The printer just wakes up and does nothing.
 Thus, there is the option to print the image as a pdf.

-Just uncomment these lines:
+Just provide `pdf` as the second parameter to the script (i.e. `./clogtank.sh printer_id pdf`).

 ## What does it do?

 Below is an example of the produced image.
-The script generates some noise, masks it with other noise, and overlays the current timestamp in many colors on top.
+The script generates color patterns and masks it with some pixelated noise.

-Then the script sends the image to your chosen printer via `lp`, and requests the image to be fit to the page.
+Then it sends the image to your chosen printer via `lp`, and requests the image to be fit to the page.

 The idea is that by printing all colors often enough,